 NA The organization does not electronically manage health records or protected health information.

-Interpretation: If the electronic health record system employed by the organization is not able to meet all client privacy preferences and/or all of the necessary confidentiality rules, the organization informs the service recipient of the system’s limitations and obtains consent for the exchange of electronic health information based on those restrictions.
+Interpretation: If the electronic health record system employed by the organization is not able to meet all client privacy preferences, the organization informs the service recipient of the system’s limitations and obtains consent for the exchange of electronic health information based on those restrictions.
+If the organization cannot accommodate the client’s preferences and their consent is not obtained, the organization should connect the person to another provider who can meet their needs and privacy preferences.

-Examples: The HIPAA Security Rule and Meaningful Use criteria provide strong guidance to organizations regarding the capabilities of electronic health record (EHR) systems.
-Using a certified EHR is the best way to meet the Meaningful Use criteria.
-Organizations that are unable to acquire a certified EHR are encouraged to still strive to meet Meaningful Use recommendations in their selection and use of EHR systems.
+Examples: The HIPAA Security Rule and federal interoperability standards provide guidance to organizations regarding the technical capabilities and safeguards expected of electronic health record systems.
+Using Certified EHR Technology (CEHRT) supports compliance with HIPAA and federal interoperability requirements when paired with appropriate organizational safeguards.

 RPM 6: Contracts and Service Agreements